MicrosoftDocs/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 ## Preview the survey invitation

 Preview a survey from an invitation email.
-Use this preview survey email to ensure surveys are received by your employees and don't end up in a spam or junk folder.
+Use this preview email to ensure surveys are received and don't end up in a spam or junk folder.

 1. Use the vertical ellipses next to the survey name to select **Preview**.
 2. Select a user to generate a survey preview and email invite.